-Abusive oligarchs, who selfishly expend dominance childishly and recklessly (while believing they are beyond the reach of justice), must immediately cut their pitiful crap that ruins countless lives, or pay the agonizing price via that unstoppable Rule.
+Abusive oligarchs, who selfishly expend dominance childishly and recklessly (while believing they are beyond the reach of justice), must immediately cut their pitiful crap that ruins countless lives, or pay the agonizing price via that literally unstoppable Rule.

 Optimally achieving the aforementioned seven qualities of life, while minimizing the spending of dominance, is the new definition of power.